DSH105/MenuAPI/README.md

 You can depend on MenuAPI by adding the following to your `pom.xml`

-If you're familiar with Maven, you'll be able to automatically download EchoPet as a dependency using the following setup.
+If you're familiar with Maven, you'll be able to automatically download MenuAPI as a dependency using the following setup.

 ```xml
 <repository>